war1644/civitas/README.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

-Always sign your commits and make sure you read the [coding style](https://raw.githubusercontent.com/sizeofcat/civitas/develop/CODING-STYLE.md).
+Always sign your commits and make sure you read the [coding style](CODING-STYLE.md).

 ## Source code

-Civitas is written using Javascript, has ~15000 lines of code, ~250Kb minified and can be [downloaded from GitHub.com](https://github.com/sizeofcat/civitas/archive/master.zip) or by using git to clone the repository:
+Civitas is written using Javascript, has ~15000 lines of code, ~250Kb minified and can be [downloaded from GitHub.com](https://github.com/sizeofcat/civitas/archive/master.zip), [Gitee.com](https://gitee.com/sizeofcat/civitas/archive/master.zip) or by using git to clone the repository:

+GitHub:

 `git clone git@github.com/sizeofcat/civitas.git`

+Gitee

+`git clone git@gitee.com/sizeofcat/civitas.git`

 ## Dependencies